 Nutritious, gluten-free, and delicious, nutritional yeast makes a great alternative for dairy products in virtually any cheesy recipe.
 It also is an easy way for vegans to consume adequate amounts of Vitamin B-12 (if fortified), which is crucial for DNA synthesis and red blood cell formation.

 Simple ways to include nutritional yeast include sprinkling some on warm popcorn or sautéed greens like kale or spinach.
-One of my favorite kale recipes is the Whole Foods Garlicky Kale copycat recipe (except I sautée mine instead of leaving it raw).
 If you have some time to get creative in the kitchen, experiment with nutritional yeast in these vegan breakfast nachos or cauliflower risotto.

 Nutrition Panel (per 2 tablespoons): 8 grams protein, 5 grams carbohydrate, 1 gram fat.